Glimmer of hope for copper from Europe green energy target

 In wind turbines, copper wires are used to carry electricity to substations and connect the system to the grid.
 For offshore farms that require undersea cabling, the amount of copper needed is even greater.

-Onshore wind turbines each require 16 tonnes of copper and offshore turbines 31 tonnes, according to Barclays Capital.
+Onshore wind turbines each require 16 metric tons of copper and offshore turbines 31 metric tons, according to Barclays Capital.

 Another growth area will be hybrid vehicles.
 Each hybrid car contains roughly 34 kg of copper versus 19 kg in the average fuel-burning car, according to Ernst & Young.